zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-google.md

 He touches his chest and cries.
 Comes to consciousness, this is by the Blessed One Was spoken.
 The mother of a woman in Savathnuwara in the past of Brahmanism Dead.
 She has a crazy mind and a distraught mind from her past Going from street to street and from alley to alley.
-“My mother Did you see?
-Have you seen my mother? ”Says Brahmin, formerly of this Savath city The father of a woman died.
+"My mother Did you see?
+Have you seen my mother?
+"Says Brahmin, formerly of this Savath city The father of a woman died.
 The brother is dead, the sister is dead.
 The son died, The daughter died, the owner died.
 She is maddened by his laziness He came from street to street and from alley to alley.
-“Mine Did you see the master?
-Have you seen my master? ”Says Brahmana, this Savath The mother of a man in the city has died, and he is maddened by her death With a distraught mind, he came from street to street and alley to alley He said.
+"Mine Did you see the master?
+Have you seen my master?
+"Says Brahmana, this Savath The mother of a man in the city has died, and he is maddened by her death With a distraught mind, he came from street to street and alley to alley He said.
 "Did you see my mother?
-My ownHave you seen? ”Brahmana, before this In Savathnuwara, the father of a man died and the brother died.
+My ownHave you seen?
+"Brahmana, before this In Savathnuwara, the father of a man died and the brother died.
 The sister died, the son died, the daughter died, the wife Kaluriya did.
 He is maddened by her dementia
 Aththi went from street to street and from alley to alley.
-“Mine Did you see the wife?
-Have you seen my wife? ”Brahman, Earlier, a woman went to a relative's house in Savathnuwara.
+"Mine Did you see the wife?
+Have you seen my wife?
+"Brahman, Earlier, a woman went to a relative's house in Savathnuwara.
 Those are her relatives Those who want to abduct her husband and give her to someone else do not like it either.
 Then he said to the woman.
 Son of Arya, these relatives are from me